-The chestnut red and white striped coat of the bongo helps it to camouflage with the undergrowth and shadows of the forests they live in.
+The chestnut red and white striped coat of the eastern bongo, also known as the mountain bongo, helps it to camouflage with the undergrowth and shadows of the forests it lives in.
 Female bongos tend to live in groups of 6-8 individuals, whereas males are primarily solitary, only forming groups during breeding season.
-Both male and female bongos have horns that intertwine and grow backwards, that way they are not in the way when the bongos run through the dense forest growth.
+Both male and female bongos have horns that spiral and grow backwards so that they do not get in the way as the bongos run through the dense forest growth.
 Bongos are primarily nocturnal, but will feed throughout the day.

 Tragelaphus eurycerus isaaci

 Distribution: Forest patches on Mount Kenya, in the Mau Eburu Forest and in the Aberdares in Kenya

 Diet in the Wild: Vegetation at forest edges, including grasses and shrubs.
 They will also ingest dirt and lick rocks to absorb minerals.

 Diet at Caldwell Zoo: Grain, alfalfa, hay, various fruits and vegetables